 Timeframe to conduct assessments.
-Individual letters were sent on May 15, 2015, to all HCBS residential providers with instructions on to complete by July 1, 2015.
 Providers had 45 calendar days to complete and return the self-assessment for the settings they own and/or operate to SCDHHS.
 The deadline was established based on the letter's approximated day of delivery to providers.

 Assessment review.
-SCDHHS published a global analysis document detailing the areas of concern systemically for all residential providers on November 23, 2015 on the HCBS website at https://msp.scdhhs.gov/hcbs/site-page/c4-settings-assessment.
-Providers will receive individual written feedback from SCDHHS after review of the self-assessments.
+Providers will receive initial written feedback from SCDHHS after review of the self-assessments.
 Included in this written feedback will be SCDHHS' expectation that providers self-assess all of their settings to determine each setting's level of compliance with the new standards and establish any steps needed to come into compliance for any deficiencies.
-The individual feedback to all providers is anticipated to be completed by April 29, 2016.
+The initial feedback to all providers is anticipated to be completed by February 29, 2016.

-2.4 Outcomes of System-Wide Review
+Outcomes of System-Wide Review